RedditRecs

 Reddit Icon

-DevilzAdvocat • 15 days ago
+DevilzAdvocat • about 1 month ago

 Save yourself the headache and get a Zpacks duplex.
 It didn't become the most popular ultralightweight tent by accident.
 And yes, it should pack down small enough to fit nicely in 36L.